CyndelHerolt/IUT_test/README.md

   symfony server:start
 </code>

-I also installed the Symfony Support pluggin on PHPStorm.

 <h2>Project structure discovery on PHPStorm</h2>

 At first, this new environment was quite scary as it is unlike anything I have done before.
-But the Symfony docs helped me to understand the route and controller system.
+But the Symfony docs and the Symfony Support pluggin helped me to understand the route and controller system.